Graveside Confessions

 Graveside Confessions is the eighth studio album by American deathcore band Carnifex.
-It was released on September 3, 2021 through Nuclear Blast.
+It was released on September 3, 2021, through Nuclear Blast.
 The album was self-produced by the band and Mick Kenney.
+This is the first and only time since their 2007 debut Dead in My Arms that Carnifex had recorded together as a quartet.
+Graveside Confessions ends with three re-recorded songs from their debut.

 Background and promotion

 On May 25, 2020, Carnifex released a teaser for the new song "Cursed".
 On May 28, the single was out.
 On April 8, 2021, the band released their cover of Korn' "Dead Bodies Everywhere" on streaming music services.
 On May 11, a teaser for the new single "Seven Souls" was posted through their social media accounts.
 On May 14, the single was publicly available.

 On June 16, a teaser for the song "Pray for Peace" was released.
 On June 17, they unveiled the single and its corresponding music video.
 On July 21, a teaser for the title track was released.
 On July 22, the group debuted the title track.
 At the same time, they revealed the album itself, the album cover, the track list, and release date.
-On August 13, one month before the album release, Carnifex premiered the single "Slit Wrist Savior" along with music video.
-The song is a re-recorded version from their debut album Dead in My Arms.
+On August 13, one month before the album release, Carnifex premiered the re-recorded single "Slit Wrist Savior" along with music video.